Yahapi/yahapi/pages/faq.md

     ],
 …
 ```
 The resource collection is homogeneous because it lists items with identical properties.
 The `type`  is there to allow higher-level services to interpret the collection's content.
-If a business service is responsible for automated food-ordering it will be interested in "fresh-foods" only and have no understanding of "books".
+For example, if a business service is responsible for automated food-ordering it will be interested in "fresh-foods" only and have no understanding of "books".
 Similarly a front-end client might decide based on the `type` to display items differently or filter them.

 The `type` is the key element for clients to understand how to interpret that resource.

-## Why use a rather verbose "self" link rather than simply "href"?
+## Why use a verbose "self" link rather than simply "href"?

 A property `"href": "<url>"` replacing `"links": { "self": "<url>" }` would make your API easier to read, particularly if the `self` link is the only link returned by your resource or embedded resource.